bryanmacfarlane/streaming-api/README.md

 ```

 From the server, we want to make it productive to:

-- Do concurrent work
+- Perform concurrent work safely
-- Synchronize writing the chunks to the client
+- Synchronize writing the chunks to the stream down to the client

-The sample code here offers a Chunked middleware and a concgroup go package to make concurrently doing work and synchronizing consistent.
+The proof of concept code here offers a Chunked middleware and a concgroup go package to make concurrently doing work and synchronizing consistent.

 In this sample code, we have a `/foobars` route for the `foobars` view.
 It concurrently gets a foo, concurrently gets a bar, waits for both because we need state from a bar to get the final chunk, a baz.